 The house was designed by the architect Richard Morris Hunt, inspired by the Petit Trianon at Versailles.
 The cost of the house was reported in contemporary press accounts to be $11 million, of which $7 million was spent on 500,000 cubic feet of marble.
 Upon its completion, Mr. Vanderbilt gave the house to his wife as a 39th birthday present.

-The Vanderbilts had 3 children: Consuelo, who became the 9th Duchess of Marlborough; William K., Jr., a prominent figure in pioneering the sport of auto racing in America; and Harold, one of the finest yachtsmen of his era who successfully defended the America's Cup three times.
+The Vanderbilts had three children: Consuelo, who became the 9th Duchess of Marlborough; William K., Jr., a prominent figure in pioneering the sport of auto racing in America; and Harold, one of the finest yachtsmen of his era who successfully defended the America's Cup three times.

-Please note: The Breakers, Marble House, The Elms and Rosecliff are partially wheelchair accessible.
+Please note: The Breakers, Marble House, Rosecliff and Green Animals Topiary Garden are partially wheelchair accessible.
 For detailed information about access for visitors with special needs, please call (401) 847-1000 or email email@example.com.